karlek/reason/README.md

 reason
 ======
 Reason is a roguelike written in golang.
+The name is a reference to the japanese word for freedom: jiyuu/jiyū (自由).
+The direct translation of the kanji is: self (自) and reason (由).

 API documentation
 -----------------